RsyncProject/rsync/rsync-ssl.1.md

 rsync is distributed under the GNU General Public License.
 See the file COPYING for details.

-A WEB site is available at http://rsync.samba.org/ .
+A web site is available at <http://rsync.samba.org/>.
 The site includes an FAQ-O-Matic which may cover questions unanswered by this manual page.

 # AUTHOR